RevenueMAX: Get Greater Visibility & Even Greater Returns. Learn More.

 Seasoned marketers even keep on using PPC and SEO together when their blog article hits position one on Google search for a keyword.
 They’ll run a PPC ad using the same keyword above the blog article that has reached the top of page one so that they own the first screen of search results and lock out the competition.

-It may be more profitable to think about PPC and SEO working together rather than being pitted against each other.
 Talk with a Scorpion professional about developing the right mix of PPC and SEO for your situation.

 Finding success with PPC ads is about more than finding a good keyword match for your product and building a high-performing ad around it.
 You need to set up your website correctly to handle the increased volume of visitors.
-To know what’s working and what isn't, you’ll need to crunch a few numbers - but you could also let Google Analytics crunch them for you.
+To know what’s working and what isn't, you’ll need to crunch a few numbers—but you could also let Google Analytics crunch them for you.

 Having a Slow Website